 Hydrate that brain!

-We’ve mentioned many times about how important it is to stay hydrated.
+We have mentioned many times about how important it is to stay hydrated.
 But did you know that good hydration also helps keep your brain going at peak efficiency?
-Research has shown that when we’re thirsty, we have more difficulty staying focused.
+Research has shown that when were thirsty, we have more difficulty staying focused.
 It also impacts our short-term and long-term memory recall.
 We are most dehydrated when we first wake up in the morning, and drinking a large glass of water first thing has been shown to jump-start brain function, flush out toxins, and fire up your metabolism.
-Add some True Lemon to your morning water to help boost your desire to reach for that glass!
+Add some True Lemon to your morning water to help boost your desire to reach for that glass.

 Positive thinking has a lot of power, especially when it comes to how we perceive aging.
 Studies have shown that middle-aged and older learners have done worse on memory tests when they were exposed to negative stereotypes about aging.
 But when they received positive messages?
 Yep, they did better.
-People who constantly joke about how they’re “getting old” when they are forgetful could be indirectly convincing themselves that they have no control over their memory function.
-Keeping a positive mindset will help you translate that into good habits, and provide a better chance for keeping your brain sharp later in life!
+People who constantly joke about how they are getting old when they are forgetful could be indirectly convincing themselves that they have no control over their memory function.
+Keeping a positive mindset will help you translate that into good habits, and provide a better chance for keeping your brain sharp later in life.